Cr3sp1/RayTracer/Scene_Tutorial.md

-# Scene Generation Languange Tutorial
+# Scene Generation Language Tutorial

-This is a brief guide on how to write a suitable input file for a scene generation.
-The tutorial will include the specification of all objects available and needed for the composition of a scene and the enumeration of the language syntax rules.
+This is a brief guide on how to write a suitable input file defining a scene.
+The tutorial will include the specification of all objects available and needed for the composition of a scene and all the language syntax rules.

 The **description of the scene** must include:
 - a **camera** representing the observer.